List of Days of Our Lives characters introduced in the 1990s: Stephanie Johnson

 Stephanie Johnson was created by head writer Richard J. Allen, and was originated by actresses Amanda and Jessica Gunnarson.
 Shayna Rose briefly stepped into the role in 2006–07.
 The role was taken over by Shelley Hennig in 2007.
 Henning was nominated for a Daytime Emmy for her role as Stephanie, in the category of Outstanding Younger Actress in a Daytime Drama.
 Her last airdate as Stephanie was on April 6, 2011.
-In December 2016, it was revealed that Hennig will return for her parents' wedding in February 2017.
+In December 2016, it was revealed that Hennig would reprise the role in a guest capacity, with episodes airing in February 2017.
 On May 2, 2022, it was announced by Soap Opera Network that Abigail Klein had been cast as Stephanie for Days of Our Lives: Beyond Salem, and would later join Days of Our Lives as a series regular.

 Stephanie is the daughter of supercouple, Steve Johnson and Kayla Brady.
 She is the ex-fiancée of Philip Kiriakis, and Nathan Horton.
 Stephanie is introduced in 1990 while Kayla is serving jail time.

-She and Kayla depart the series in 1992, with a teenage Stephanie, played by Shayna Rose, returning without her mother in 2006.
+She and Kayla depart the serial in 1992, with a teenage Stephanie, played by Shayna Rose, returning in 2006.
 Shayna Rose departed the series in 2007.
 A new looking Stephanie, played by Shelley Hennig arrives in Salem in 2007 with parents Steve Johnson, and Kayla Brady.
 Hennig has portrayed the role from 2007 to 2011, even being nominated in 2010 for a Daytime Emmy in Outstanding Younger Actress.
 Despite only airing into April 2011, Hennig managed to receive another Daytime Emmy nomination for Outstanding Younger Actress in 2012.